-Over than 4000 exhibits that record the history of Marathon race from 1896 until today.
-A unique historical sporting collection which could not be found elsewhere than in the birthplace of Marathon road race.
+More than 4000 exhibits record the history of Marathon Race since 1896, until today.
+A unique athletic collection, nowhere to be found, but in the in the birthplace of the Marathon Race.

 The exhibition is divided into two major sections.
-In the first building, the history of the Olympic Marathon Race is presented through the collection of rare objects.
-In the second, the global movement of Marathon race, is recorded in individual thematic sections, dedicated to the Marathon Races held in every corner in the planet, to Olympic Champions, to the presence of women in Marathon races, as well as to the equipment of Marathon athletes.
+In the first building, the history of the Olympic Marathon Race is presented through a collection of rare exhibits.
+In the second, the global Marathon Race movement is recorded through thematic sections dedicated to Marathon Races held all around the world, Olympic Champions, women Marathon runners and Marathon runners athletic gear.

-Among the precious exhibits are the authentic medal of the first winner of the Olympic Marathon road race Spyros Louis, a copy of the cup that he was awarded at the Panathenaic Stadium ( Kallimarmaro) in 1896 and some of his personal belongings.
+Among the exhibits, there are the authentic medal of the winner of the first modern Olympic Games Marathon Race, legendary Spyros Louis, a copy of the cup he was awarded at Panathenaic Stadium (Kalimarmaro) in Athens in 1896 and some of his personal belongings.

-Medals, athletic and personal belongings of Harilaos Vasilakos.
-The winner of the first Marathon in history on the “Marathon to Athens course” in March 10 1896 and the second winner in 1896 Olympic Marathon.
+There are also the medals, athletic gear and personal belongings of Harilaos Vasilakos, winner of the first Marathon Race in history on the “Marathon to Athens course” in 10 March, 1896, who finished second in the 1896 Athens Olympic Games Marathon Race.

-Cups, medals and numerous relics of the legendary Marathon road race athlete and outstanding patriot Stelios kyriakides, the winner of the Boston International Marathon in 1946 are also exhibited.
+Cups, medals and numerous relics of another legendary Marathon Race runner and outstanding patriot, Stelios Kyriakides, winner of the 1946 Boston International Marathon, are also exhibited.

-The visitor can also view various artifacts from the life and achievements of Grigoris Lambrakis, Member of Greek Parliament, Balkan Games medalist and pacifist.
-One of the most notable exhibits is the famous flag with the emblem of peace from the peace march of 1963.
+Visitors may also see various heirlooms and relics from the life and achievements of Grigoris Lambrakis, a Balkan Games medalist, pacifist-movement activist and Member of Greek Parliament (1961-1963 when murdered).
+One of the most notable exhibits is the famous banner with the peace emblem from the Marathon peace march of 1963.